Open-Data-Product-Initiative/TSC/meetings/2025/tsc-2025-06-06-planned.md

 - Suggested that Data Maestro Academy take action and lead on a certification program with free learning materials. https://github.com/Open-Data-Product-Initiative/TSC/blob/main/docs/certfication.md

 **Decision:**
+- Proposal: Data Maestro Academy to draft the model with details for TSC approval.
+Later, create a Certification Board (ODPS Core + community reps) to oversee the certification.

 **Next steps:**